treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 set()
 ```

-Actually that's a lie because we have this:
+Actually, that's a lie because we have this:

 ```python
 >>> {*()}  # This makes an empty set